Ex-Satanist Christian Testimony

 After doing some research, for the first time I learned of several testimonies of how people were healed by God.
 In particular, I learned of a Christian evangelist called Todd White whom God had used powerfully to heal many people of all sorts of infirmities.
 It happened that he would soon be ministering at a church not too far from us, so my wife and I arranged to go.
 Witnessing healings and getting to speak with Todd White in person was a big encouragement to my belief in divine healing.
 He wasn’t as well-known back then, so I managed to speak with him personally for a few minutes and ask him some questions about having faith for healing.
 His answers helped me to understand operating in faith, but I was also inspired by his incredible love for people which is the real motive when praying for people’s healing.

 After this event, I was encouraged to have faith for divine healing.
 My first time to experience divine healing was when I prayed for my dad who was suffering from a severe case of gout in his foot.
 He did not believe anything would happen, but I prayed with faith commanding the gout to leave his foot in Jesus’ name.
-He was quite shocked because the pain left his foot completely after I prayed.
+He was quite shocked because almost all of the pain left his foot after I prayed, and the rest subsided in only 10 minutes.
 Later on, he had gout in his other foot too and it was immediately healed as well after my wife and I prayed.
 There were other times of divine healing as well.
-When my brother had received a painful foot injury and was using a crutch to walk, God immediately healed his foot after I prayed.
+When my brother had received a painful foot injury and was using a crutch to walk, God healed his foot after I prayed.
 He was so surprised that he could not believe God really just healed his foot, so he exclaimed "wow, what a coincidence!"
 My friend's wife had suffered from strange stomach pains most of her life.
 I prayed with her over the phone, and she later told me that right after that phone call, she experienced a "warmth" in her stomach and has been healed ever since.

 There have been other healing testimonies as well, and at this point I have witnessed a diverse amount of healings when I joined with other believers in praying for someone – everything ranging from bones being realigned, swelled muscles healed and “deflated” before our eyes, deaf receiving the ability to hear again, etc. Suffice to say that I certainly discovered that God still heals today when His followers have faith and meeting Todd White was the triggering event for me.
 Of course, I do not claim to be a man of great faith and also admit there have been many moments when someone was not healed after I have prayed.
 I've experienced divine healing myself, but I've also struggled with health battles too like any normal person.
 Regardless, the point is that all of the times when God did heal someone supernaturally and instantaneously, it was an encouragement to my faith in Christ and in the power of God.